bitwiseworks/python-os2/Doc/library/string.rst

       keyword arguments.

-      For compound field names, these functions are only called for the first component of the field name; Subsequent components are handled through normal attribute and indexing operations.
+      For compound field names, these functions are only called for the first component of the field name; subsequent components are handled through normal attribute and indexing operations.

       So for example, the field expression '0.name' would cause